Animal Care Volunteer Project in Thailand - Chiang Rai

 The living conditions are basic and volunteers should be prepared to have cold running water and bucket showers.
 Mattresses are provided in the form of traditional Thai mattresses which are usually placed on the floor - these are much thinner than Western style mattresses and do take a bit of getting used to.
 You may find that you will need a sleeping bag or duvet (you can always purchase these in country) to provide some cushioning if you find them uncomfortable.
 Basic bedding is provided in the form of a sheet and pillow.

-Please keep in mind that the volunteer accommodation is to be kept tidy at all times.
+Please keep in mind that volunteers on the Animal Care project will be joining a residential placement, i.e. volunteers will be accommodated at the placement.
+The volunteer accommodation is to be kept tidy at all times.

 Volunteers staying for more than 1 week will go on at least one overnight homestay, working on a project whilst generally staying in a hilltribe village.
 Those who are here long term go on every overnight homestay which is every second and fourth week of the month, unless advised otherwise.
 Homestays are work related, and the locations change regularly.